HeySitam/HeySitam/README.md

 ### 👋 Hey everyone, I'm Sitam Sardar
 ![profile_gif](https://github.com/HeySitam/HeySitam/assets/76570320/e2b7dc8b-e223-4763-8e00-eb83693660de)

-👋 I am an aspiring mobile developer and tech enthusiast.
+👋 I am a professional mobile engineer and tech enthusiast.
 I am a native Android developer with a good understanding of Flutter, comfortable with both Kotlin and Java.
 Also, I am an open-source enthusiast and like to write technical content on Android, java, Kotlin, Flutter, and Dart.
 Recently started learning iOS and I am still improving my skills.
 In short, I always love to explore and experiment with different technologies.
 I love to help people in mobile development in the community.

 ### Stacks📱, I am working on: